cniblock/Cliffhanger/README.md

 ![Screenshot of error uppercase](images/test8.jpg)

-- Any letter input when asked play again will be accepted as a yes "y".
+- Any letter input when asked play again (with the exception of n) will be accepted as a yes "y".
 No "n" is currently working correctly, however.

 ![Screenshot of error uppercase](images/test9.jpg)